 Indiana gave up a 12-0 run and hit just 1-of-14 field goals over the final 10 minutes leading to a 60-56 loss to Wisconsin, giving the Badgers at least a share of the Big Ten title.

 “It’s just a really hard-fought game that’s going to come down to a few plays that you’re going to look back on and wish you had back,” Indiana head coach Archie Miller said.
 “But in a game of inches, you have to make those winning ones, and Wisconsin did.”

 Indiana (19-12, 9-11 B1G) came out the gate looking to prove that they belonged in the big dance.
 Seniors Devonte Green and De’Ron Davis started the contest and carried the Hoosiers to a 20-13 lead at the second media timeout.
 Green scored 13 points while shooting 5-of-8 from the field and 2-of-3 from the three-point line.

 “I’m always feeding off the energy in our building,” Green said.
-“The fans always bring it so me make it easy to feed off their energy.”
+“Our fans always bring it, they make it easy for us to feed off their energy.”

 Green finished with 16 points on the afternoon.

 Davis only had four points in his first start of the season, but it was his presence in the paint and hustle that sparked the early lead.
 The Park Hill, Colo. native’s size matched well against Wisconsin redshirt junior Micah Potter.
 Davis’ presence and size forced Potter into tough shots around the rim limiting the Badgers’ leading scorer to just five first half points.